Amtrix/webdash/README.md

 webdash.terminal.init.sh
 </pre></code>

-This is your new development environment :).
+This is your new development environment.

 <h3>(B) /definitions.json</h3>
 Stores global environment information.
 Example of the provided config file follows.